 Being more engaged means members are more likely to see what we do, watch as we expand our projects and grow our audience – with the help of their donation – and give feedback to make sure we stay on course with what we said we’d do.
 This undercuts any effort by a deep-pocketed donor, or donors, to come along and try and convince us to change course in some way in exchange for a large amount of money.

 Beholden to Centrist Rank & File Members – Not Wealthy Board Members

 We have no board that wealthy donors can buy their way onto, giving them special voting power over the decision-making process.
-In cases where staff or volunteer leaders don’t see a clear path forward on important decisions, we’ll allow members – regardless of the size of their donation – to submit ideas and vote on what to do.
+In cases where staff or volunteer leaders don’t see a clear path forward on important decisions, we’ll ask for everyone who donates at $5/mo and up to submit ideas and vote on what to do.

-We can’t accomplish our organizational goals without both some level of money, and the commitment of volunteers.
-Structured as a membership-oriented organization, the most committed of members will be included in – often including offering suggestions and voting on – the most important decisions as we grow and evolve as an organization.
+Structured as a membership-oriented organization, the most committed of our centrist volunteers will be included in – often including offering suggestions and voting on – the most important decisions as we grow and evolve as an organization.

-While some donor levels include access to areas of our site where strategies will be discussed and internal decisions will be made, even the smallest of donors can earn their way into the highest membership levels through volunteering and taking on leadership roles, like hosting and organizing local centrist grassroots chapters or managing flyering campaigns (walking through neighborhoods and leaving flyers in doors).
+While some higher monthly donor levels include access to areas of our site where strategies will be discussed and internal decisions will be made, even a $5 donor can earn their way into the highest membership levels through large amounts of volunteer hours and taking on serious volunteer leadership positions.

 Thanks for your support,